 In 1997, after moving back permanently to Australia, I studied at the National Art School in East Sydney.
 In 2013, wanting to consolidate my practice I received my Master of Art from The University of New South Wales, College of Fine Art.
 During my time at COFA I first visited Hill End and became captivated by the landscape and the light which echo’s through the crevasses of time.
 Hill End’s unconditional gift are the voices of countless artists over many decades that have come to tap into its collective spirit.

 In December 2017 after dozens of road trips, two residencies, and the generosity of friends lending their homes we bought Bowman’s Cottage, an historic wattle and daub miner’s cottage.
-My most recent body of work ‘All Around Me’ is inspired by my first year of having a home and studio in this landscape.”
+I have now made Bowman’s Cottage my permanent studio in the landscape.This year I will be presenting a new body of work at Arthouse Gallery in Sydney , Australia in June 2021 , inspired by my immediate environment at Bowman’s.